localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 This command queries the Google public nameserver (`8.8.8.8`) for the `localhost.localstack.cloud` domain.
 In the "ANSWER" section we see `127.0.0.1` returned, as an `A` record, meaning IP address.

-### Why is using `localhost.localstack.cloud` not enough?
+Unfortunately this domain name is not suitable for use in compute environments such as Lambda functions.

-When you create a lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
+When you create a Lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
-In these situations, using the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect.
+In these situations, the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect, but the compute environment container itself.

-We currently have code in our Lambda managed runtimes to intercept any domain names that resolve to `127.0.0.1` and rewrite them to the LocalStack container IP, but this is only available to managed runtimes.
+## Step 1: providing helpful advice

+Our initial attempt to resolve this issue was to provide comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.
+For users connecting simultaneously through different means such as the scenario outlined above, this was not going to solve all issues.

+Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
+In this mode, the name of the LocalStack container resolves correctly.
+Unfortunately this is not without its limitations. mainly that subdomains do not resolve to a valid IP address.
+It also meant that LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
+Previous to this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
+The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
+Unfortunately the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.

+There needed to be a more suitable solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.

+## Step 2: dynamic name resolution

+In order to provide seamless connectivity, we designed a system based on DNS.
-To tackle the problem generally, we are bringing our DNS server from LocalStack Pro into the LocalStack Community edition.
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition.
 By doing this, we are able to respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above: